Entry and exit

 Some Australian criminal laws apply overseas.
 If you commit these offences, you can be prosecuted in Australia.
 Laws include those relating to:

 - money laundering

 Australian-Greek dual national males, or those of Greek descent born outside of Greece, may be subject to compulsory military service and other obligations.
 There are penalties for non-compliance.
-Adult male travellers who hold, or may be eligible for Greek citizenship, should seek further information and advice from the nearest
+If you have, or may be eligible for Greek citizenship, get information and advice from the nearest

 Dress codes are relaxed in tourist areas and resorts, but dress modestly in locations such as religious institutions.
 Take care not to offend.
 If in doubt, seek local advice.